 - make reproductions of heritage documents accessible

 - add transcripts to audio files published before 23 September 2020.

 Please use our form to contact us if you need help with content not within the scope of the accessibility regulations.

 What we’re doing to improve accessibility

+We're working to resolve all identified accessibility issues which are within our control.
 Our services are also working with suppliers to resolve any identified accessibility issues where we do not have direct control over their product.

-This statement was prepared on 22 January 2020 following technical and editorial improvements based on Shaw Trust’s observations.
-It was last updated on 28 January 2020.
+This statement was prepared on 22 January 2020.
+It was last reviewed on 17 February 2023.